-Upon graduating for the last time ever in 2012, I started a postdoc with DataONE, doing research and writing to support data management excellence in citizen science.
-I was co-appointed at University of New Mexico and Cornell University, working out of the Cornell Lab of Ornithology, which is an awesome place to be, especially for studying citizen science!
+After graduating for the last time ever in 2012, I started a postdoc with DataONE, doing research and writing to support data management excellence in citizen science.
+I was co-appointed at University of New Mexico and Cornell University, working out of the Cornell Lab of Ornithology, which is an awesome place to be, especially for citizen science research!

 - I love long-distance backpacking: 2010 NPT trail journal, 2011 NPT trail journal, 2012 CL50 trail journal

 - I’ve cut back to about two dozen cameras, most of which are lo-fi and vintage film cameras.
 My photos have appeared in the New York Times, tech magazines, and juried art shows.
-They’ve also been on posters, CD cases, vendor booths, book covers, and more.
+They’ve also been used for posters, CD cases, vendor booths, book covers, etc.

-- I learned how to knit at the public library when I was about 8 years old.
+- I learned how to knit at the Greenville Public Library when I was about 8 years old.
 I often knit during faculty meetings.

-- I took up birding for my dissertation research and enjoyed it enough to keep at it.
-My eBird life list now includes over 430 species.
+- I took up birding in 2010 for my dissertation research and enjoyed it enough to keep at it.
+My eBird life list now includes over 575 species.